pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 Create a deployment of Pega Platform on which you can implement a scalable Pega application in a OpenShift cluster using Red Hat OpenShift Container Platform (Self Managed).
 You can use this deployment for a Pega Platform development environment.
 By completing these procedures, you deploy Pega Platform on a OpenShift cluster with a PostgreSQL database instance.

+## Supported Products

+Pegasystems supports deployment of Pega Platform using [OpenShift Container Platform](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform) as a self managed solution.
+Managed solutions, other OpenShift products, and the IBM Cloud are not currently supported.

 ## Deployment process overview

 Use Kubernetes tools and the customized orchestration tools and Docker images to orchestrate a deployment in a OpenShift cluster that you create for the deployment: